 Use Amazon Wish Lists Properly to Protect Your Identity

 If you’re comfortable disclosing the city you live in, then you might consider setting up an Amazon wish list at some point to allow your guests to send you stuff.
 Who doesn’t like presents?

 Just be careful!
 You don’t want any surprises you didn’t put on that wish list.

 First off, don’t put your real name anywhere on the list – the name will show up with the city, so you gotta use your fake one.

 And here’s how we avoid accidental sharing of her holiness the real address:

 If you’re not comfortable with the whole city disclosure part of this idea, there is another site you can check out for a more discrete wish list option.
 It isn’t as widely used so might result in fewer surprises, but definitely worth a look: deliverycode.com.

 It’s come to my attention that Delivery Code actually kinda sucks for wish list purposes.
 Take forever to ship stuff, exorbitant fees on top of product price, that kind of thing.
 I’ve used it to send a gift to a cam model friend so I know it at least works sometimes.
 Use your discretion.

 A Note on Metadata

-If I’ve neglected anything in these internet safety tips or if you have any questions, please feel free to reach out.
+Any comments or questions?
+Hit me up.
 I’ll definitely keep an eye on the comment fields below.
 Let’s work together and stay safe!